magento/merchdocs/src/catalog/inventory-product-alerts.md

 1. In the left panel, expand **Catalog** and choose **Catalog** underneath.

-1. Click to expand the **Product Alerts** section, and do the following:
+1. Click to expand the _Product Alerts_ section and do the following:

     ![]({% link images/images/config-catalog-catalog-product-alerts.png %}){: .zoom}
     [_Product Alerts_]({% link configuration/catalog/catalog.md %})